 A few weeks ago, the Ultimate Ears Boom 2 speaker was in first place in this selection but in the high end.
 Supply and demand, however, are good that, since the release of the Boom 3 (which I speak to you later), the price of the Boom 2 is well democratized (although there are variances according to the color chosen), and despite its (very) many qualities, it can be found today at a very affordable price.

-This waterproof vertical enclosure, resistant and tart (it is found in many sparkling colors) focuses mainly on sound fidelity and resistance.
-Really thought for the party, you can pair it with no less than 7 other devices for perfect coverage of space.
+This waterproof vertical enclosure, resistant and tart (it is found in many sparkling colors) focus mainly on sound fidelity and resistance.
+Really though for the party, you can pair it with no less than 7 other devices for a perfect coverage of space.

-The Bluetooth, it works perfectly between 15 and 20 meters distance with a latency of less than 3 tenths of a second, which becomes imperceptible for the man.
+The Bluetooth, it works perfectly between 15 and 20 meters distance with a latency of fewer than 3 tenths of a second, which becomes imperceptible for the man.

 If the music is without cuts, its results in autonomy are a little more mixed.
 At the 15 hours announced by the manufacturer, users generally oppose more variable figures, ranging from 7 to 14.
 Of course, the behavior of the user is one of the notable factors: autonomy is much better if we hold about 60% power, which allows reaching 14 hours.